haitham-al-mughrabi/robot_framework_toolkit/readme.md

    - Creates an empty Python file for locators

 5. **Edit Robot Framework Imports** (on `.robot` and `.resource` files)
+   - Browse all importable files in a unified view (no more separate Python/Resource sections)
-   - Browse and select files to import as Libraries, Resources, or Variables
+   - Select files to import as Libraries, Resources, or Variables
    - Preserve and pre-select existing imports
    - Choose between relative paths or workspace paths
    - Collapsible folder structure for easy navigation